DHTMLX/docs-booking/docs/api/config/booking-slotlimit.md

 ### Parameters

-- `Date` - the next available date until which slots should be searched in case none are found for 5 days starting from the current date or the start date in the filter
+- `Date` - the next available date until which slots should be searched in case none are found for 5 days starting from the current date or the start date in the filter; the default value is the current Date.

 ### Example